Chart Color Schemes

 Asquith features high concentrations of family households, with a fairly typical median household size

 Family households constitute 78.0% of all households, including 42.6% couples with children, 24.1% couples without children, and 10.3% single parent families.
-Non-family households account for the remaining 22.0%, with lone person households at 19.0% and group households comprising 2.6%.
-The median household size is 2.7 people, which aligns with the Greater Sydney average.
+Non-family households comprise the remaining 22.0%, with lone person households at 19.0% and group households making up 2.6%.
+The median household size is 2.7 people, aligning with Greater Sydney's average.

 Frequently Asked Questions - Households